fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 We have two main choices to improve the map: remove the state popluations from the original CSV file (not difficult, but annoying), or generate our color coding in a different way.
 We'll do the latter because it's so easy.

 Go back to the Properties dialog and the Style menu for the county layer.
-Look for the "Mode" dropdown box on the right.
-Instead of Equal Interval (the same range of values for each color), choose "Quantile" (the same number of counties for each range/color).
+Look for the "Mode" dropdown box.
+Instead of "Equal Interval" (the same range of values for each color), choose "Quantile" (the same number of counties for each range/color).
 Click "OK".

 Finally, a more useful map.